-Now, both Cervélo and British Cycling aim to build on the team’s stunning success at the 2008 and 2012 Olympics with even more medals in Rio and Tokyo.
+Now, both Cervélo and British Cycling aim to build on this stunning success at with even more medals at Tokyo 2020.